NOTE: This course has been rescheduled to 2021 –

 In order to maximise your learning it is recommended you bring to the course a laptop, iPad or Android device with internet connection (or check your course venue has public internet connection available).

-Graded Motor Imagery, Queenstown in Queenstown on
+Graded Motor Imagery, New Zealand in on

 NOI Founder and Director